 Geneva Divorce Lawyer – Kane County DuPage County Protecting Clients’ Interests Since 1981

-If you are getting divorced, the Law Offices of Douglas B. Warlick of Geneva, Illinois provides peace of mind to clients with knowledgeable legal counsel and experienced representation in court or through negotiations.
+If you are getting divorced, the The Law Offices of Douglas B. Warlick & Associates of Geneva, Illinois provides peace of mind to clients with knowledgeable legal counsel and experienced representation in court or through negotiations.
 Our firm serves all communities of Kane County as well as Kendall, Dekalb and DuPage Counties.

 We have helped many hundreds of people emerge from the havoc of divorce with a fair settlement that addresses property division, custody of the children, and spousal support in a spirit of resolution.
 We strive for equitable agreements that allow childless couples to go their separate ways, and workable arrangements that enable divorcing parents to continue as partners in raising children with love and values.